Preconfigured Depreciation Methods

 Asset Usage (Asset Activity) Depreciation

-Usage-based depreciation methods are not based on time, but on a level of activity.
+Usage-based depreciation methods aren't based on time, but on a level of activity.
 This could be miles driven for a vehicle, or a cycle count for a machine.
-When the asset is acquired, its life is estimated in terms of this level of activity.
-Assume a vehicle is estimated to go 50,000 miles in its lifetime.
-The per-mile depreciation rate is calculated as:
+When the asset is acquired, you estimate its life based on this activity level.
+Assume a vehicle is expected to go 50,000 miles in its lifetime.
+You'd calculate the per-mile depreciation rate as:

 ($17,000 cost - $2,000 salvage value) / 50,000 miles = $0.30 per mile